Treating Dog Diarrhea Naturally

 • If you feel the dog got into a toxin or ate something rotten

-Reoccurring diarrhea is often caused by intestinal parasites tapeworms,’ roundworms’ and whipworms.
+Recurring diarrhea is often caused by intestinal parasites, such as tapeworms, roundworms, and whipworms.
 Although natural deworming medications are available, how well they work is debatable.
 It is better to treat intestinal parasites as recommended by your veterinarian and control the problem quickly for the sake of your pet’s health.
-However, using natural medicine to prevent any further infestations is highly recommended as many of the herbal products available also help soothe and restore an upset digestive system.
-These often contain Wormwood as a digestive tonic, Cloves as an antibacterial agent and Neem as it is worm and parasite resistant.
-When it comes to diarrhea and its unpleasant bedfellows such as flatulence, nausea and bloating, prevention is key to a healthy dog!
+However, using natural medicine to prevent further infestations is highly recommended, as many herbal products available also help soothe and restore an upset digestive system.
+These often contain Wormwood as a digestive tonic, Cloves as an antibacterial agent, and Neem, which is worm- and parasite resistant.
+When it comes to diarrhea and its unpleasant bedfellows such as flatulence, nausea, and bloating, prevention is key to a healthy dog!

-Once intestinal parasites are ruled out or if you know the cause of the diarrhea (one too many beef chews the night before!), standard treatment for diarrhea or vomiting are a 24 hour fast.
-This means no food or water for an entire day, allowing the stomach and digestive system to fully empty out of the offending object as well as calm down from the recent traumatic ingestion.
-If the dog is older or if dehydration is a concern, allowing the dog a few ice cubes every two hours will help keep hydration levels as high as possible without overtaxing the system.
+Once intestinal parasites are ruled out, or if you know the cause of the diarrhea (such as one too many beef chews the night before!), standard treatment for diarrhea or vomiting is a 24-hour fast.
+This means no food or water for an entire day, allowing the stomach and digestive system to fully empty of the offending object, as well as calm down from the recent traumatic ingestion.
+If the dog is older or dehydration is a concern, allowing the dog a few ice cubes every two hours will help keep hydration levels as high as possible without overtaxing the system.

-Once the 24 hours is up and there has been no diarrhea or’ vomiting‘ for at least eight hours, introduce a small amount of water and observe whether it stays down.
+Once the 24 hours are up, and there has been no diarrhea or vomiting for at least eight hours, introduce a small amount of water and observe whether it stays down.
 If it does, try a bit more an hour later.
-If that too stays down and has no other ill effect, introduce a small amount of bland, highly digestible food a teaspoon for a small dog and up to a tablespoon for a large dog.
-Bland and highly digestible foods are the equivalent to boiled chicken and white rice.
+If that too stays down and has no other ill effect, introduce a small amount of bland, highly digestible food— a teaspoon for a small dog and up to a tablespoon for a large dog.
+Bland and highly digestible foods are the equivalent of boiled chicken and white rice.
 You can either cook this up yourself or purchase from your veterinarian a diet especially formulated for gastroenteritis.
-If the small mount of food has no side effects, give him another small amount two hours later and again two hours after that if there are no ill effects from the food.
+If the small amount of food has no side effects, give him another small amount two hours later, and again two hours after that if there are no ill effects from the food.
 After three or four tablespoon or smaller servings, begin to give slightly larger amounts of the same diet until the daily food consumption is met.

-• Changing the dog’s food to quickly it should be done gradually over 3 to 7 days
+• Changing the dog’s food too quickly (it should be done gradually over 3 to 7 days)

 • Make sure garbage cans and dirty dishes are kept out of your dog’s reach